 Meanwhile, Wicker Park, west of Downtown, is the coolest neighborhood to stay in Chicago with hip bars, chic restaurants, and a slew of independent boutiques.

 Further north of Downtown is Lincoln Park.
 Situated on the shores of Lake Michigan, Lincoln Park is one of the lushest places in Chicago with more than 1,200 acres of green space2.
 There is also the Lincoln Park Zoo, many museums, and other kid-friendly activities.

 If you’re still not sure where to stay in Chicago, fear not.
 Let’s dive deep into each neighborhood!

 You should know that most visitors to the US need some form of Visa to enter the country.
 Fortunately, many passport holders are entitled to apply using the simple and easy to use ESTA Visa scheme which is basically, a cheap, fast electronic Visa.

 Navigating the massive city of Chicago is easy thanks to its robust transit system.
 The city has an expansive network of buses and trains that are efficient, safe, and relatively cheap.
 There’s really no better way to see the city!

-Downtown/The Loop is undoubtedly the most famous neighbourhood in Chicago.
-Home to the city’s business district, this area of Chicago is packed with skyscrapers, lively theatres, and picturesque architectural landmarks.
-It’s also dotted with incredible restaurants where you can sample some of Chicago’s most delicious and iconic foods.
-That’s why it’s our pick for where to stay if you’re visiting for the first time.
+Downtown/The Loop is undoubtedly the most famous neighborhood in Chicago.
+Home to the city’s business district, this area of Chicago is packed with skyscrapers, lively theaters, and picturesque architectural landmarks.
+Millennium Park is must-visit, if just to take a photo with its world-famous statue: The Bean.

 Things to See and Do in Downtown/The Loop